 I ran into this issue with one resistance band that I own.
-The band was a heavy grade, but it got to a certain stretch point and became impossible to lengthen any further.
+The band was a heavy grade, but it got to a certain stretch point and became nearly impossible to lengthen any further.
 This limited the range of motion on exercises I wanted to perform with the band.

 A good resistance band will be closer to a linear relationship between stretch length and resistance, whereas mine was more like an exponential one.
 Luckily, this is a problem that should be rare if you buy quality, reputable brands.